Have you found your new hire yet?

 Participation in managing web-based client and participant database interfaces.

 Created/wrote training materials and coordinated and trained users in all company offices on new automated payroll process, among other processes, via in-person training classes and virtual training classes.

 Acted as internal consultant: traveled to work in regional offices on specific projects such as disaster plans, mass conversions, helping out in instances of insufficient staff, etc., thereby reducing the cost of hiring outside resources.

 Provided internal technical support via phone and email for online transactional processing applications, web-based documentation, participant distribution requests, online reports, web-based automated client data collection, SQL and Oracle databases, and financial transactional and statement processing software.

 Digital Course Academy

-If you’d like to contact me to see about working together, please fill out the form here, or you may contact me through LinkedIn.
+If you’d like to contact me to see about working together, please contact me through LinkedIn.

-For privacy reasons, I have limited the means of contacting me.
+For privacy and spam reasons, I have limited the means of contacting me.
 But I do look forward to hearing from you!